stronnag/fl2xui/README.md

 ### Windows

 * Win64 Zip file (release area)  provided with shortcut.
-No other file should be moved from the `fl2xui` directory, which may be installed in a convenient location.
 * Multiple files may be selected from the file chooser.
 * Output by default to the user's "Documents" (`C:\Users\USERNAME\Documents`) directory.
 * Can be built from source using Msys2.